Pushing spectral siren cosmology into the third-generation era: a blinded mock data challenge: Results

 \subsection{Constraining power}

-We assess which events contribute most significantly to constraining cosmological parameters and population hyperparameters, focusing specifically on $H_0$, $\Omega_{\mathrm{m},0}$, and $\mu_g$.
-To quantify each event's contribution, we compute Pearson correlation coefficients, $\rho_{i,\lambda}$, between the marginal likelihood of the $i$-th event and the aforementioned hyperparameters.
+We assessed which events contribute most significantly to constraining cosmological parameters and population hyperparameters, focusing specifically on $H_0$, $\Omega_{\rm m,0}$, and $\mu_g$.
+To quantify each event's contribution, we computed Pearson correlation coefficients, $\rho_{i,\lambda}$, between the marginal likelihood of the $i$-th event and the aforementioned hyperparameters.
 The $i$-th event marginal likelihood is the single-event contribution to the total hyperlikelihood \Cref{eq:hierarchical-lkl}, i.e.,